-The Cinsault is ancient grape variety that gives intersting rosé juices: roundness, warmth, and finesse makes it an interesting componant in our rosés.
+The Cinsault is an ancient grape variety that gives intersting rosé juices: roundness, warmth, and finesse makes it an interesting componant in our rosés.

 While most of Ardèche's vinegrowers are tearing out their plots of Cinsault (as with the Carignan), we have decided to keep our 1972 plot, and even planted another small one in 1987.

-The Merlot has come straight from the Bordeaux region.
+The Merlot grape has come straight from the Bordeaux region.
 The first plot has been planted at Intras in 1982.